The Daily Dose/Sunday, January 26, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has some fun with a guest desperate for a room.
+The Diary of a Nobody – Sparrow sees another newborn at the hospital.
 Today’s Diary.

 ———